ocaml/ocaml.org/data/tutorials/guides/1wf_06_database.md

 ## Example

-The following example is a working program which illustrates the use of the different `ppx_rapper` options.
+The following example is a working program that illustrates the use of the different `ppx_rapper` options.

 ```ocaml